NCAR/MPAS-Workflow/README.md

 In order to do this you must have a GPU enabled build of the MPAS-Model available.
 Once a GPU build of MPAS-Model is available there are two changes which must be made to the main scenario yaml of the workflow
-1. Set an attribute in your main scenario yaml file to point to the GPU enabled mpas_atmosphere executable:
+1. Set an attribute in your main scenario yaml file to point to the GPU enabled MPAS-Model executable:
 Add the following to the yaml file
 ```
 build:
   forecast directory: <path to the folder containing the gpu build of mpas_atmosphere>
 ```
+The name of the mpas forecast program must be either `mpas_atmosphere` or `atmosphere_model`

 2. Add the GPUPerNode attribute to the forecast section of the main scenario yaml
 ```
     forecast: